 The type and quantity of information we collect and how we use it depends on why you are providing it.

-If you purchase a Countryside Alliance and the Countryside Alliance Foundation membership, make a donation, sign up for an E-lobby, sign up for an event or buy something from our shop, we will usually collect:
+If you purchase a Countryside Alliance or The Countryside Alliance Foundation membership, make a donation, sign up for an E-lobby, sign up for an event or buy something from our shop, we will usually collect:

 - Your contact details